-This online masterclass will teach you how to run successful Product Discoveries, so you can build products users actually need.
+This online training will teach you how to run effective Product Discoveries, so you can build products users actually want to use.

 Most Product Managers are only focussed on executing the ideas from their backlog.
 The problem is that they are burried with stakeholder requests and top down feature wish lists.

 They also lack a repeatable process to truly understand user needs and often-times get lost in endless research efforts without results.

 In this course, I will teach you the habits and practices I used to run over 30 Product Discoveries to help companies build better products across a broad range of industries.

 This is not going to be theoretical consultant BS based on textbooks everyone can buy on Amazon.
 I will open-up about the mistakes I made, so you can avoid them and share real world stories with you.